 These facts show whether there is a right to direct or control how the worker does the work.
 A worker is an employee when the business has the right to direct and control the worker.
 The business does not have to actually direct or control the way the work is done - as long as the employer has the right to direct and control the work.
-For where to purchase supplies and services
+For example: